OfficeDev/office-js-docs-pr.zh-cn/docs/word/dictionary-task-pane-add-ins.md

     public WebService () {

-        // Uncomment the following line if using designed components
+        // Uncomment the following line if using designed components.
         // InitializeComponent();
     }

     // You can replace this method entirely with your own method that gets definitions
-    // from your data source, and then formats it into the OfficeDefinitions XML format.
+    // from your data source and then formats it into the OfficeDefinitions XML format.
     // If you need a reference for constructing the returned XML, you can use this example as a basis.
     [WebMethod]
     public XmlDocument Define(string word)